 If you have drained your account in the initial stages of your property purchase but are still receiving CPF contributions every month from your employer, these contributions can be used to make your monthly home loan repayments.
 This applies to both HDB and bank loans.

 You can use your CPF OA money to pay stamp duty, legal fees and other administrative charges.
-Your lawyer or the HDB will have you pay them for these charges.
+Your lawyer or HDB will have you pay them for these charges.
+Do note that this is on a reimbursement basis, which means that you will need to have the cash upfront before CPF reimburses you.

 HDB flat buyers who don’t have life insurance covering outstanding home loans must be insured under the Home Protection Scheme (HPS), which protects you and your family from losing your flat if you die, get diagnosed with a terminal illness or are totally and permanently disabled.
 Your annual HPS premiums can be paid using your CPF OA funds.

-There are two types of limits that can affect you.
+There are two main types of limits that can affect you: valuation limit and withdrawal limit.

-You have the purchase price of your property, which is what you are paying.
+You have the purchase price of your property, which is basically the amount you are paying.
 Then you have the market value of your property.
 The Valuation Limit (VL) is the lower of these two figures.

 So if you are paying $500,000 for your property but the market value is actually only $450,000, the VL will be $450,000.
 Your CPF money can be used to pay for the property up to the VL, including your downpayment and home loan repayments.